kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 \(p\) *Course operator approvals.* An applicant for approval of a flight engineer ground course, or flight course, or both, must meet all of the requirements of this appendix concerning application, approval, and continuing approval of that course or courses.

-\(q\) *Practical test eligibility.* An applicant for a flight engineer certificate and class rating under the provisions of §63.37(b)(6) is not eligible to take the practical test unless he has successfully completed an approved flight engineer ground school course in the same type of airplane for which he has completed an approved flight engineer flight course.
+\(q\) *Practical test eligibility.* An applicant for a flight engineer certificate and class rating under the provisions of [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.37   Aeronautical experience requirements.|§63.37]](b)(6) is not eligible to take the practical test unless he has successfully completed an approved flight engineer ground school course in the same type of airplane for which he has completed an approved flight engineer flight course.

 \[Doc.
 No. 6458, 30 FR 14560, Nov.
 23, 1965, as amended by Amdt.
 63-15, 37 FR 9758, May 17, 1972\]